cohenadair/anglers-log/doc/UserDefineObject.md

 ### In the `UserDefineObject` subclass:
 * Add new properties as private instance variables (including getters/setters).
+* For complex subclasses, override and/or update the `getContentValues()` method to include the new properties.
-* For complex subclasses, override and/or update the getContentValues() method to include the new properties.
+* For complex subclasses, override and/or update the `getJson()` method to include the new properties.
+* Make sure that the JSON importing constructor matches up with the JSON exporting method by adding new assertions to `JsonTest.java`.
 * Add new properties to the cloning constructor.
   > Note that if a property is a subclass of UserDefineObject, the `ClassName(ClassName obj, keepId)` must be called with `keepId = true` in the obejct's cloning constructor.
 * If the new `UserDefineObject` subclass has another `UserDefineObject` instance variable that is linked to a separate database table, create manipulation methods for that variable (see `PhotoUserDefineObject`).
+In this case, there is no need for private instance variables.
 * The cloning constructor and `getContentValues()` should access the same number of properties, which should be equal to the object's declared instance variables.
 * Be sure to include *all* constructor variations.